tederer/windsensor-service/README.md

         }
     }

-All speed values are in km/h.
+All speed values are in km/h, direction values in degrees.

 ## building the Docker image